“You’re having a girl!”

 Klinck had ablation surgery at 40, which helped for three months, but then the pain returned, and she had a hysterectomy at 43.
 “I was desperate to get my life back,” she says bluntly.
 “We had already decided not to have any more kids—that made the decision a little easier.
 But I was emotional afterward.
 It sinks in that there’s no going back.”

 Depending on a woman’s age, a hysterectomy (surgical removal of the uterus) isn’t the go-to solution for endo that it used to be.
 “This procedure has a place in the management of many gynaecological conditions, but its place is getting less and less prominent,” says Allaire.
-“Now we reserve it for when there’s a failure of more conservative treatments [like hormones or surgery], or if the side effects of the conservative options are intolerable, or when a woman has completed her child-bearing and really wants some definitive treatment to address cramps and abnormal bleeding.”
+“Now we reserve it for when there’s a failure of more conservative treatments [like], or if the side effects of the conservative options are intolerable, or when a woman has completed her child-bearing and really wants some definitive treatment to address cramps and abnormal bleeding.”
 Adenomyosis, a condition related to endometriosis in which the tissue invades the muscles inside the uterus, causing tenderness and pain during periods and sex, is another reason to consider hysterectomy, says Wong.

 After Klink’s hysterectomy three years ago, her pain is much improved, but she suspects the endometriosis on her bladder, which her surgeon was not able to remove, is starting to flare up.
 “A hysterectomy is not a cure,” she says.
 If your surgeon removes the uterus but not every bit of endometriosis tissue elsewhere, you can still have discomfort.
 The fallout from the years she was in agony lingers, too.
 “All those years of not being very approachable still affects my family,” she says.
 “My kids got used to going to my husband.
 They still look to him; they don’t come to me first.
 That can hurt.”
 Klinck thinks her children are starting to understand more as they get older, though.
 In May, the kids helped her plan an endometriosis awareness rally.